MARTIMM/gnome-gtk3/docs/content-docs/design/notes.md

   All have their pros and cons.
 Longer names show where they are defined and short ones are easier to write.
 I propose to use short names when the subs are defined in the class you're calling them from and use the longer names when they are in parent classes and interface classes, also to prevent problems like explained above.
 You can still leave the 'gtk_' part off without having doubt where the heck the sub came from.
 Take care using short names like `.append()`, `.new()` and others.
 As explained above, these are methods from **Any** or **Mu**.
 Some of them can be trapped by adding a method `append` to the module which can call the proper GTK+ sub, but for now that will be a TODO.

-  Benchmarking showed considerable improvements using methods instead of having a search for native subs.
-The methods will have only the shortest names and later (much later) a deprecation proces is started to have everyone use only the short names.
-It will be visible in the documentation when a method is implemented because alternatives are removed.
-E.g. an entry showing `[[gtk_] about_dialog_] get_program_name` will become `get-program-name`.

 * There is still a chance that a different method is found than the one you had in mind.
 The subs `gtk_widget_get_name()` and `gtk_buildable_get_name()` have the same short version n.l. `get_name()`.
 So it is important to know what the search path is, which is;
   * search in the current class
   * search in their interfaces